simplyequipped/pyjs8call/README.md

 **Configuration Handler** (pyjs8call.confighandler)

-Reads from and writes to the JS8Call.ini config file to change virtually any setting, including creating and activating configuration profiles. *Specific knowledge of the configuration file options is required.
-Configuring options incorrectly may cause the JS8Call application not to start.*
+Reads from and writes to the JS8Call.ini config file to change virtually any setting, including creating and activating configuration profiles. **Specific knowledge of configuration file options is required.
+Configuring options incorrectly may cause the JS8Call application to not run.**

 **Spot Monitor** (pyjs8call.spotmonitor)

 Monitors recent station spots.
-Spot data can be queried for various uses, and spot callbacks can be set for any heard stations and/or for specific stations.
+Spot data can be queried for various uses, and spot callbacks can be set for all heard stations and/or for specific stations.

 **Window Monitor** (pyjs8call.windowmonitor)

-Monitors the start and end of the next tx window.
-Tx frames are used to determine the start of a tx window, and the speed setting is used to determine the length of the tx window.
+Monitors the next rx/tx window transition.
+JS8Call API messages associated with incoming and outgoing messages are used to determine the start or end of a window, and the modem speed setting is used to determine the duration of the window.
+Notification of a window transition is handled via callback function.

 **Offset Monitor** (pyjs8call.offsetmonitor)

 Manages JS8Call offset frequency based on activity in the pass band.
 The offset frequency is automatically moved to an unsed portion of the pass band if a recently heard signal overlaps with the current offset.
-Signal bandwidth is calculated based on the speed of each heard signal.
+Signal bandwidth is calculated based on the modem speed of each heard signal.
 Only decoded signal data is available from the JS8Call API so other QRM cannot be handled.

 **TX Monitor** (pyjs8call.txmonitor)

 Monitors JS8Call tx text for queued outgoing messages.
-Notification of a message status change (sending, complete, failed) is handled via callback function.
+Notification of a message status change is handled via callback function.

 &nbsp;